ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the AS trusts the client instance to present verifiable assertions, the AS MAY decide, based on its policy, to skip interaction with the RO, even if the client instance provides one or more interaction modes in its request.

+See {{security-assertions}} for considerations that the AS has to make when accepting and processing assertions from the client instance.

 ### Identifying the User by Reference {#request-user-reference}